webhookdb/webhookdb/README.md

 - Customer enters that code into the CLI prompt
 - Customer is authed and verified
 - Token (cookie) is stored on their machine

+## Response Shapes

+We try to avoid as much rendering logic on the client as possible.

+In some cases, like for auth or querying the database, we deal with bespoke endpoint resonse shapes.
+They always have a 'message' field, but how the response is rendered is up to the CLI.

+Otherwise, there are just two response forms we care about:

+- Collection responses: They always have a `display_headers` key which is an array of `[<item key>, <display field name>]` pairs, like `["billing_email", "Billing email"]`.
+  The display headers allow custom strings and an explicit order to be used when we render responses.
+  The collection of items are under the `items` key.
+  For example: `{display_headers: [['email', 'Email']], items: [{email: 'a@b.c'}]}`.
+- Single responses.
+Like collection responses, there is a `display_headers`, but each key points to a key in the root object.
+  They can be rendered as a key-value list, or tabular like a single-item collection.
+  For example: `{display_headers: [['email', 'Email']], email: 'a@b.c'}`.

+Note most every response has a 'message' at its top level.
+Usually this is displayed to the user.